Consultations with Your Cosmetic Dentist- What to Expect2015-07-15

 What is the Process for Getting a Tooth Crown?

-During the first visit, the dentist will numb the tooth and the tissues surrounding it.
+During the first visit, the dentist will numb the tooth and the tissues surrounding it with a local anesthetic.
 Next, your tooth will be reduced in order to make room for the crown and to ensure it fits properly.
 However, if there is a part of the tooth missing (either from damage or decay), then a filling will have to be placed in order to reshape the tooth so that it supports the crown.

-Once the tooth is the correct shape, a putty is put onto the tooth in order to make an impression of it.
+Once the tooth is the correct shape, a putty is put onto the tooth in order to make an impression of the top and bottom arches.
 The impression is then sent off to a lab along with your x-rays in order to have the crown created.
 A temporary crown one is put in place before you leave.

 For your temporary crown, it’s best to avoid sticky foods that could dislodge it.
 It’s also suggested that you take care when eating hard foods and flossing around that particular tooth.

-During your second visit, the permanent crown will be put into place.
+During your second visit, the permanent crown will be put into place (if you have had a root canal in the past, a different procedure may be used).
 If your dentist is using a porcelain crown, then they will have selected a color that best matches the surrounding teeth.
-If the color matches and all is well, (deleted some, here) the new crown will be put into place.
+If the color matches and all is well the new crown will be put into place.

 Does Getting a Tooth Crown Hurt?